anmolanand2001/Firewalld_config/README.md

 Hello,
 I've been assigned the DevOps task number 4 (Configure Firewalld using nftables on a linux VM).
 Setting up a firewalld using nftables in Linux involves several steps.
 Before proceeding.
-Here are the steps to set up firewalld with nftables:

 **Firewalld** is a dynamic firewall management tool for Linux operating systems, designed to simplify the process of configuring and managing firewall rules.
 It is a front-end interface to the underlying firewall frameworks, such as iptables and nftables.
 It provides a higher-level abstraction that makes it easier for administrators to set up and maintain firewall rules without directly dealing with complex low-level configurations.

+The steps to set up firewalld with nftables:

 1. First of all we need to install firewalld (if not already installed):
 Using the package manager of your Linux distribution to install firewalld.